-- 10.1 Elections for Elected Governors shall be conducted in accordance with the Model Election Rules, as may be varied from time to time, which are attached at Annex 5. - 10.2 A variation of the Model Election Rules shall not constitute a variation of the terms of this Constitution.
-For the avoidance of doubt, the Trust cannot amend the Model Rules for Elections. - 10.3 An election, if contested, shall be by secret ballot, using the first-past-the-post system. - 10.4 A person may not vote at an election for or stand for election as an Elected Governor unless within the specified period stated in the Model Rules for Elections he has made a declaration in the specified form setting out the particulars of his qualification to vote or stand as a member of the constituency for which the election is being held.
+- 10.1 Elections for Elected Governors shall be conducted in accordance with the Model Election Rules, as may be varied from time to time, which are attached at Annex 5. - 10.2 A variation of the Model Election Rules shall not constitute a variation of the terms of this Constitution. - 10.3 An election, if contested, shall be by secret ballot, using the first-past-the-post system. - 10.4 A person may not vote at an election for or stand for election as an Elected Governor unless within the specified period stated in the Model Election Rules he or she has made a declaration in the specified form setting out the particulars of his qualification to vote or stand as a member of the constituency for which the election is being held.
 It is an offence (other than in relation to the Staff Constituency) to knowingly or recklessly make such a declaration which is false in a material particular.